mike-yuhang-wu/mike-yuhang-wu.github.io/essays/project-one-diamond-matrix.md

 * **Time-based availability:** Some campus locations close at night or on weekends.
 The `OpenWeekDay`, `OpenTime`, and `CloseTime` fields can store accessible hour information for each location.
 A user will be able to see when is a location available for visiting.
 * **Search hints:** For tall buildings or multi-floor areas, the `FloorNumber` and `Hint` fields can store helpful information for players to narrow their search.
 * **Multilingual support:** Players can select their preferred language in **Account Settings**, with content dynamically translated from the `Language` table.

+Note:
+ChatGPT was used to help editing this essay.